12 Colosseum Facts + What to Know Before You Go

 Hardly in need of any introduction, the Amphitheatrum Flavium is one of Rome’s most visited and photographed landmarks, one of those must-sees no guidebook would ever dare forgetting.
 It must be its look, its majesty or its ancient wisdom overlooking our whimsical modernity, but the Roman Colosseum never fails to attract thousands of people every day.

 You don’t even need to plan a specific tour to see this fabled place, it’s visible from many of the spots you’ll be likely visiting.
 If you are in Piazza Venezia, you can see it wrapped up in the maze of the city’s pollution, if you go up to the terrace of the Vittoriano Complex, yet again it will come up in your pictures.
 In a nutshell, if you are in the city center it’s almost impossible to avoid it.
+And if you want to make sure you reach it early morning, your best bet is to book a hotel in Rome near the Colosseum.

 So, what’s so cool about the Roman Coliseum?
 Its architectural style?
 Ridley Scott’s influence on his audience?
 Read on and find out!